About Molina

 Jail & Inmate Records

-The Mesa County Detention Facility, located in Grand Junction, is the primary jail facility for the county.
-The booking process involves photographing, fingerprinting, and recording personal information of the arrested individuals.
-Inmate lookup is available through the Mesa County Sheriff's Office website, where residents can search for current detainees.
-Visitation rules require scheduling in advance, and visitors must adhere to specific guidelines.
-The bond and bail process follows Colorado state law, allowing for cash bonds, surety bonds, or property bonds.
+The Mesa County Detention Facility in Grand Junction is the primary jail for Mesa County.
+The booking process involves photographing, fingerprinting, and recording personal information of arrested individuals.
+Visitation requires scheduling in advance, and visitors must adhere to specific guidelines established by the facility.
+The bond and bail process follows Colorado state law, permitting cash bonds, surety bonds, or property bonds.

 Criminal Records